-(iv) a Holder may Dispose of Units as a gift or other transfer without consideration; and provided, however, that in the case of any transfer of Units pursuant to clauses
+(iv) a Holder may Dispose of Units as a gift or other transfer without consideration; and

-(v) a Holder may Dispose of Units pursuant to a pledge, grant of security interest or other encumbrance effected in a bona fide transaction with an unrelated and unaffiliated pledgee, and such a pledgee may foreclose upon such Units;
+(v) subject to complying with the provisions of Section 1.2 of the Contribution Agreement, a Holder may Dispose of Units not pledged to the Company pursuant to the provisions of Section 7.6 of the Contribution Agreement, pursuant to a pledge, grant of security interest or other encumbrance effected in a bona fide transaction with an unrelated and unaffiliated pledgee, and provided such pledgee agrees that it will not foreclose on such Units until after the date of expiration of the Lock-up Period; provided, however that in the case of any transfer of Units pursuant to clauses

-(i), (ii), (iv) and (v), the transferor shall, at the request of the Company, provide evidence satisfactory to the Company that the transfer is exempt from the registration requirements of the Securities Act.
+(i), (ii), (iv) and (v), the transferor shall, (A) at the request of the Company, provide evidence satisfactory to the Company that the transfer is exempt from the registration requirements of the Securities Act and (B) first obtain the consent of the Company, which consent may be withheld if the Company reasonably believes that such transfer would be in violation of, or would cause the issuance of Units by the Operating Partnership to such transferor to be in violation of, the registration requirements of Section 5 of the Securities Act).

-In the event the Holder Disposes of Units described in this Section 2(b), such Units shall remain subject to this Agreement and, as a condition of the validity of such disposition, the transferee shall be required to execute and deliver a counterpart of this Agreement (except that a pledgee shall not be required to execute and deliver a counterpart of this Agreement until it forecloses upon such Units).
+In the event a Holder Disposes of Units described in this Section 2(b), such Units shall remain subject to this Agreement and, as a condition of the validity of such disposition, the transferee shall be required to execute and deliver a counterpart of this Agreement (except that a pledgee shall not be required to execute and deliver a counterpart of this Agreement until it forecloses upon such Units).
 Thereafter, such transferee shall be deemed to be a Holder for purposes of this Agreement.